Quantum Resource Comparison for Two Leading Surface Code Lattice Surgery Approaches: Conclusion

 It may be said that, wherever we have seen the direct Clifford+T scheme deliver massive benefits over SPBC, we should be tempered by the understanding that this gap could be narrowed if a compiler is used to estimate more realistic costs in the latter scheme by using e.g. the forest packing algorithm~\cite{silva2024multi} to schedule logically parallel PPMs where possible given architectural constraints.
-While, judging by the results of Ref.~\cite{silva2024multi}, it does seem that some logical parallelism can be captured in the fault-tolerance layer in SPBC for the (relatively) small circuits they consider, we strongly suspect that very little parallelization of PPMs will be possible for large circuits such as those under consideration in this study.
-We admit that future work should verify this claim.
+While, judging by the results of Ref.~\cite{silva2024multi}, it does seem that some logical parallelism can be captured in the fault-tolerance layer in SPBC for the (relatively) small circuits they consider, it is doubtful that very much parallelization of PPMs is possible for large circuits such as those under consideration in this study.
+This is primarily due to the fact that entangling gates generally increase the support of PPRs upon commutation.
+Eventually, the support of PPRs practically extends over the whole register, making opportunities for parallelism very limited.
+That said, future work should explicitly verify this claim.
 Additionally, further compiler optimizations could have been applied in the direct Clifford+T compilation scheme~\cite{beverland2022surface, hamada2024efficient}.
 For example, we expect edge-disjoint path compilation to offer meaningful benefits over the vertex-disjoint path compilation approach utilized here, as our preliminary tests have shown power-law depth improvements for the same series of randomly generated circuits that we found offer similar lattice surgery performance scaling to the Trotter circuits we have considered in this study\footnote{See pull request \# 121 of the Lattice Surgery Compiler, https://github.com/latticesurgery-com/liblsqecc/pull/121, for details.}.
 That said, and especially since further compiler optimizations can reduce the number of PPR that need to be compiled to the architecture in PBC~\cite{litinski2019game} and since the number of lattice surgery operations required post-decomposition to pair-wise instructions can possibly also be reduced~\cite{moflic2024constant}, future work should implement advanced SPBC techniques into a resource estimation software workflow so that the trade-space between locality and Clifford elimination can be more concretely understood.